-aka George: a Zombie Intervention
+aka George: A Zombie Intervention

 Director – J.T.
 Seaton, Screenplay – Brad C. Hodson & J.T.
 Seaton, Producers – Brad C. Hodson, David Nicholson & J.T.
 Seaton, Photography – Jason Raswant, Music – Joel J. Richard, Visual Effects – Thomas Kuo, Animation – Hunter Cressall, Makeup Effects – 1313 FX (Supervisor – Tom Devlin), Production Design – David Nicholson.
-Production Company – Cat Scare Films
+Production Company – Cat Scare Films.

 Peter Stickles (Ben), Michelle Tomlinson (Sarah Stevens), Carlos Larkin (George), Shannon Neil (Francine), Lynn Lowry (Barbra D’Adario), Eric Dean (Steve), Vincent Cusimano (Roger), Adam Fox (Tom), Brian Nolan (Elder John), Matthew Stephen Herrick (Elder William), Angela Landis (Foxy), Victoria De Mare (Mouse), John Karyus (Bub), Brinke Stevens (Judy), Lloyd Kaufman (Dr Kaufman)